eduardohurtado/blockchain-node-backend/README.md

 You need to have installed [Node Js](https://nodejs.org/en/) on your system to run the development server, the minimun supported version is the `V18.20.4`.

-For a better debuggin is recommended to have installed [Nodemon](https://www.npmjs.com/package/nodemon) globally and launch the local Node server in the directory "src/api" with the command `nodemon index.mjs`.
+For a better debuggin is recommended to have installed [Nodemon](https://www.npmjs.com/package/nodemon) globally and launch the local Node server in the directory "/api" with the command `nodemon server.ts`.

 ## Install and configure the project